truenas/documentation/content/CORE/UIReference/Sharing/WebDAV/WebDAVShareScreen.md

 ---
 title: "WebDAV Screen"
-description: "Use the Sharing WebDAV screen to configure WebDAV on your TrueNAS"
+description: "Use the Sharing WebDAV screen to configure Web Distributed Authoring and Versioning (WebDAV) on your TrueNAS."
 weight: 10
 tags:
 - corewebdav
 ---

+Web Distributed Authoring and Versioning (WebDAV) is an extension of the HTTP protocol designed to facilitate web content authoring and management.
 Use the **Sharing WebDAV** screen to configure WebDAV on your TrueNAS.

 ![WebDAVShareScreen](/images/CORE/13.0/WebDAVShareScreen.png "Sharing WebDAV Screen")